liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/05-themes/simple-theme.markdown

 ## What API(s) and/or code components does this sample highlight?

-This sample demonstrates a way to create a simple theme in @product@.
+This sample demonstrates a way to create a simple theme in @sharepoint@.

 ## How does this sample leverage the API(s) and/or code component?